alidoostnia/AOSP-OTA-Client/README.md

 OTA Manager for AOSP
 =======
 Simple application to download and apply OTA packages which is compatible with AOSP environment.
+This package is adapted from the Lineage project.

 Server requirements